Studies in patients with spinal muscular

 • Mean change in HFMSE vs baseline up to 30 months

-• Mean change in CHOP INTEND score vs month 0 and month 26
+• Mean change in CHOP INTEND score between month 0 and month 26

 • Mean change in RULM score vs baseline up to 30 months